 A Chicago DUI accident attorney will guide you through the process of filing an insurance claim for a drunk driving accident.
 Your attorney provides guidance and protects your legal rights.
 Contacting an attorney as early as possible can help you avoid mistakes that could hurt your claim.
 It can also relieve some of the stress you may be going through to allow an attorney to deal with the insurance company.

-Call the Costa Ivone Injury Lawyers at (708) 400-0000 or contact us online for a free consultation with a Chicago DUI accident lawyer.
+Call the Costa Ivone Injury Lawyers for a free consultation with a DUI accident attorney.